 “There’s an air of confusion and uncertainty here, but no one is panicking or acting as though they’ve heard something definitive.”

-He hears Giovanni let out a breath.
+Giovanni sighs.
 “Alright, then.
 If Archie or any of his inner circle live, they’ll have the orb with them.
 Chances of getting it at this point seem low, but I need a copy of their research on it.”

 That would be more difficult.
 “The research lab is still being heavily guarded,” he says to ensure he knows what the boss is asking of him.